 It is to the credit of the Irish (to the north and south of the island) that they have made “Danny Boy” the anthem that today it is.

-Notwithstanding, I have my doubts – as this essay will have shown – as to its suitability to be the national anthem of Northern Ireland (the Province of Ulster).
+Notwithstanding, as this essay has argued, I have my doubts as to its suitability to be the national anthem of Northern Ireland (the British Province of Ulster).
 Nevertheless, listening to the song still elicits, and will in the future, the necessary patriotic evocations – as it did in the lives of several Irish boys on a lazy Sunday afternoon in far-away Melbourne in the middle of the 20th century.

 This entry was posted in Uncategorized